Joeboy/pixperiments/pitracker/README.rst

 was invaluable in getting started, to Remo Dentato for his midi file code, and to Dave Robillard for his LV2 work.

+To make it go, just copy the files in the SD_Card directory onto a blank SD card and stick it in your Pi, and stick some headphones in the Pi's headphone socket. * UPDATE * This seems to be mysteriously not working correctly right now, sorry.

 Things to do:
 -------------
  * Under linux, the pwm seems to be driven from a much faster clock ('plla')